GENEMEDICS APP

 The article titled “The dopamine system and alcohol dependence” by Ma and Zhu, published in the Shanghai Archives of Psychiatry in 2014, discusses the role of the dopamine system in alcohol dependence.
 The study explores the neurobiological mechanisms related to the dopamine neurotransmitter system and its involvement in alcohol dependence and addiction.
 Understanding the interplay between dopamine and alcohol dependence is crucial for developing insights into the neurobiology of addiction and potential treatment approaches for alcohol use disorders.

 Banerjee N. Neurotransmitters in alcoholism: A review of neurobiological and genetic studies.
 Indian Journal of Human Genetics.
-2014;20(1):20-31. doi:10.4103/0971-6866.132750
+2014;20(1):20-31. doi:10.4103/0971-6866.132750.

 Neurotransmitters in alcoholism: A review of neurobiological and genetic studies